New Hubble data explains missing dark matter

-New data from the NASA/ESA Hubble Space Telescope provides further evidence for tidal disruption in the galaxy NGC 1052-DF4.
-This result explains a previous finding that this galaxy is missing most of its dark matter.
-By studying the galaxy's light and globular cluster distribution, astronomers have concluded that the gravity forces of the neighbouring galaxy NGC 1035 stripped the dark matter from NGC 1052-DF4 and are now tearing the galaxy apart.

-In 2018 an international team of researchers using the NASA/ESA Hubble Space Telescope and several other observatories uncovered, for the first time, a galaxy in our cosmic neighbourhood that is missing most of its dark matter.
-This discovery of the galaxy NGC 1052-DF2 was a surprise to astronomers, as it was understood that Dark matter (DM) is a key constituent in current models of galaxy formation and evolution.
-In fact, without the presence of DM, the primordial gas would lack enough gravity pull to start collapsing and forming new galaxies.
+In 2018 an international team of researchers using the NASA/ESA Hubble Space Telescope and several other observatories uncovered, for the first time, a galaxy in our cosmic neighborhood that is missing most of its dark matter.
+This discovery of the galaxy NGC 1052-DF2 was a surprise to astronomers, as it was understood that dark matter is a key constituent in current models of galaxy formation and evolution.
+In fact, without the presence of dark matter, the primordial gas would lack enough gravitational pull to start collapsing and forming new galaxies.
 A year later, another galaxy that misses dark matter was discovered, NGC 1052-DF4, which further triggered intense debates among astronomers about the nature of these objects.

 Until now, the removal of dark matter in this way has remained hidden from astronomers as it can only be observed using extremely deep images that can reveal extremely faint features.
 "We used Hubble in two ways to discover that NGC 1052-DF4 is experiencing an interaction," explained Montes.
 "This includes studying the galaxy's light and the galaxy's distribution of globular clusters."

-Thanks to Hubble's high resolution, the astronomers could identify the galaxy's globular clusters.
-The 10.4-metre Gran Telescopio Canarias (GTC) telescope and the IAC80 telescope in the Canaries, Spain, were also used to complement Hubble's observations by further studying the data.
+Thanks to Hubble's high resolution, the astronomers could identify the galaxy's globular cluster population.
+The 10.4-meter Gran Telescopio Canarias (GTC) telescope and the IAC80 telescope in the Canary Islands of Spain were also used to complement Hubble's observations by further studying the data.

 "It is not enough just to spend a lot of time observing the object, but a careful treatment of the data is vital," explained team member Raúl Infante-Sainz of the Instituto de Astrofísica de Canarias in Spain.
 "It was therefore important that we use not just one telescope/instrument, but several (both ground- and space-based) to conduct this research.
 With the high resolution of Hubble, we can identify the globular clusters, and then with GTC photometry we obtain the physical properties."

-By studying the galaxy's light, the astronomers also found evidence of tidal tails, which are formed of material moving away from NGC1052-DF4 -- this further supports the conclusion that this is a disruption event.
-Additional analysis concluded that the central parts of the galaxy remain untouched and only ~ 7% of the stellar mass of the galaxy is hosted in these tidal tails.
+By studying the galaxy's light, the astronomers also found evidence of tidal tails, which are formed of material moving away from NGC 1052-DF4.
+This further supports the conclusion that this is a disruption event.
+Additional analysis concluded that the central parts of the galaxy remain untouched and only about 7% of the stellar mass of the galaxy is hosted in these tidal tails.
 This means that dark matter, which is less concentrated than stars, was previously and preferentially stripped from the galaxy, and now the outer stellar component is starting to be stripped as well.

 "This result is a good indicator that, while the dark matter of the galaxy was evaporated from the system, the stars are only now starting to suffer the disruption mechanism," explained team member Ignacio Trujillo of the Instituto de Astrofísica de Canarias in Spain.
-"In time, NGC1052-DF4 will be cannibalised by the large system around NGC1035, with at least some of their stars floating free in deep space."
+"In time, NGC 1052-DF4 will be cannibalized by the large system around NGC 1035, with at least some of their stars floating free in deep space."

 The discovery of evidence to support the mechanism of tidal disruption as the explanation for the galaxy's missing dark matter has not only solved an astronomical conundrum, but has also brought a sigh of relief to astronomers.
 Without it, scientists would be faced with having to revise our understanding of the laws of gravity.